Category: Retirement & Wealth Planning

 Their investment allocation was too aggressive (70/30 stocks/bonds) for a couple nearing retirement.
 A downturn could significantly impact their nest egg if they needed to withdraw funds during a market dip.

-Reducing equity exposure slightly but keeping a growth bucket for long-term wealth preservation.
+✔ Trim equity exposure modestly but preserve a growth bucket for long-horizon wealth and inflation protection.

 Since John planned to work until 65, he could stay on his employer’s health plan, but Susan needed coverage until Medicare eligibility.